Hello, Goodbye, and Everything in Between: Plot

 The never-ending gestures of love gradually overwhelm Clare and she begins to doubt herself.
 At the spot where they'd celebrated Valentine's Day, struggling to get through the day, she texts Stella to join them.
 When Aiden reappears in a tux, he sees Stella has joined what was supposed to be their perfect date.
-Now turned into a friendly dinner with Stella and Scotty, when Scotty mentions he did not tag the school wall, Clare insists they break into school for him.
+Now turned into a friendly dinner with Stella and Scotty, when Scotty mentions he did not tag the school wall, Clare insists they break into the school for him.
 Although Clare hopes no one realizes her intention, Aiden asks Stella to drop the act as he knows Clare is trying to divert their romantic date.

-Clare tells Scotty she had hoped for a clean break with Aiden, but he sees it difficult.
+Clare tells Scotty she had hoped for a clean break with Aiden, but he sees it as difficult.
 She believes his going to his dream college, Berklee, would have made it easier for him, as she is looking forward to college life.
 The burglar alarm goes off, and Aiden injures his hand in their escape.
 At the hospital, his mother takes care of him.
 Clare finds out he wasn't accepted at Berklee and is furious.
 Confronting him for not telling her, tired of his dishonesty, she doubts if he even intended to say goodbye.
 They spend most of the night apart at a party.

 When Aiden expresses his love for her, Clare cannot say the same.
 Aiden leaves heartbroken, feeling their relationship has truly ended.
 Clare's mother helps her realize a relationship cannot work if the end is decided before it even starts.
 Intending to end it with Aiden on the right note, she texts him to meet her.
 Confessing her love, they swim to the buoy together.
 Afterwards, Aiden admits he now agrees with her, even if it hurts.
 He defers a year to go to Los Angeles to pursue music.

 Clare leaves for New Hampshire the next morning, focused on her studies, though regularly checking Aiden's social media updates.
 An LA musician releases a song online.
 Deciding to meet again during Clare's summer break, they meet at the playground, just like when they first met.